-- actual or anticipated variations in our operating results, funds from operations, or FFO, cash flows, liquidity or distributions; - changes in our earnings estimates or those of analysts; - publication of research reports about us or the real estate industry or sector in which we operate; - increases in market interest rates that lead purchasers of our shares to demand a higher dividend yield; - changes in market valuations of companies similar to us; - adverse market reaction to any securities we may issue or additional debt we incur in the future; - additions or departures of key management personnel; - actions by institutional stockholders; - speculation in the press or investment community; - continuing high levels of volatility in the credit markets; - the realization of any of the other risk factors included herein; and - general market and economic conditions.
+- actual or anticipated variations in our operating results, funds from operations, or FFO, cash flows, liquidity or distributions; - changes in our earnings estimates or those of analysts; - publication of research reports about us or the real estate industry or sector in which we operate; - increases in market interest rates that lead purchasers of our shares to demand a higher dividend yield;

+- changes in market valuations of companies similar to us; - adverse market reaction to any securities we may issue or additional debt we incur in the future; - additions or departures of key management personnel; - actions by institutional stockholders; - speculation in the press or investment community; - continuing high levels of volatility in the credit markets; - the realization of any of the other risk factors included herein; and - general market and economic conditions.

 The availability and timing of cash distributions is uncertain.
 We are generally required to distribute to our stockholders at least 90% of our REIT taxable income, determined without regard to the dividends paid deduction and excluding any net capital gain, each year in order for us to qualify as a REIT under the Code, which we intend to satisfy through quarterly cash distributions of all or substantially all of our REIT taxable income in such year, subject to certain adjustments.
 Our board of directors will determine the amount and timing of any distributions.
-In making such determinations, our directors will consider all relevant factors, including the amount of cash available for distributions to holders of shares of our common stock.
+In making such determinations, our directors will consider all relevant factors, including the amount of cash available for distribution, capital expenditures, general operational requirements and applicable law.
+We intend over time to make regular quarterly distributions to holders of shares of our common stock.
 However, we bear all expenses incurred by our operations, and the funds generated by operations, after deducting these expenses, may not be sufficient to cover desired levels of distributions to stockholders.
 In addition, our board of directors, in its discretion, may retain any portion of such cash in excess of our REIT taxable income for working capital.
 We cannot predict the amount of distributions we may make, maintain or increase over time.